cdoremus/MyNotes/Deno Notes.md

 If you encounter any issues with the `readLines` function or the `Deno.Command` class, please make sure you are using the latest version of Deno

 ---
+# YouTube Channel ID
+UCqC2G2M-rg4fzg1esKFLFIw

+Obtained by looking at source code for the channel's home page and searching for channelIds.
+Most channels only have one Id.

+You can also right click on the description of a channel on its home page and at the bottom of the menu will be a share button.
+Clicking on that will show an item that allows you to copy the channel ID.